 What is eczema?

-Eczema is the name of a group of skin conditions which can affect anyone at any stage of life, usually children.
+Eczema is the name of a group of skin conditions that can affect anyone at any stage of life, usually children.
 Whilst the precise cause of eczema isn’t known, some environmental triggers are believed to set it off.

 Eczema isn’t contagious but it is a fairly common condition which, in most cases, is manageable.